GoogleCloudPlatform/openjdk-runtime/README.md

 ```
 java $JAVA_OPTS "$@"
 ```

+### JVM Shutdown Diagnostics

+This feature is not enabled by default.

+Sometimes it's necessary to obtain diagnostic information when the JVM is stopped using `SIGTERM` or `docker stop`.
+This may happen on App Engine Flexible, when the autohealer decides to kill unhealthy VMs that have an app that is unresponsive due to a deadlock or high load and stopped returning requests, including health checks.

+To help diagnose such situations the runtime provides support for outputting a thread dump and/or heap info upon JVM shutdown forced by the `TERM` signal.

+The following environment variables should be used to enable app container shutdown reporting (must be set to `true` or `false`):

+`SHUTDOWN_LOGGING_THREAD_DUMP` - output thread dump

+`SHUTDOWN_LOGGING_HEAP_INFO` - output heap information

+If enabled, the runtime provides a wrapper for the JVM that traps `SIGTERM`, and runs debugging tools on the JVM to emit the thread dump and heap information to stdout.

+If you're running many VMs, sampling is supported by using the environment variable `SHUTDOWN_LOGGING_SAMPLE_THRESHOLD` which is an integer between 0 and 100.
+0 means no VMs report logs, 100 means all VMs report logs.
+(If this env var is not set, we default to reporting for all VMs).

 ## The Default Command
 The default command will attempt to run `app.jar` in the current working directory.